MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Add-Content.md

 files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

 This parameter was introduced in PowerShell 3.0.
+As of PowerShell 7.1, Add-Content can target alternative data streams on both files and directories.

 ```yaml
 Type: System.String